Russell Means: Legal issues

+On December 29, 1997, Means, then 58, was arrested for assault and battery of his 56-year-old father-in-law Leon Grant, a member of the Omaha Nation married to a Diné (Navajo) Nation.
+AIM Grand Governing Council issued a press release to reiterate its separation from Means.

 Illness and death

 In August 2011, Means was diagnosed with esophageal cancer.
 His doctors told him his condition was inoperable.
 He told the Associated Press that he was rejecting "mainstream medical treatments in favor of traditional American Indian remedies and alternative treatments away from his home on the Pine Ridge Indian Reservation".
 In late September, Means reported that through tomotherapy, the tumor had diminished greatly.
 Later, he said that his tumor was "95% gone."
 On December 5 of that year, Means stated that he "beat cancer", and that he had beat "the death penalty."

-The following year, however, his health continued to decline and he died on October 22, 2012, less than a month before his 73rd birthday.
+The following year, however, his health continued to decline and he died on October 22, 2012, at age 72.
 A family statement said, "Our dad and husband now walks among our ancestors."